 I lost my son, Ethan, in 2023.
 When the Broadband Expansion and Accessibility of Mississippi (BEAM) office invited the Broadband Team at Communities Unlimited (CU) to explore how something as simple as a strong internet connection could prevent tragedies like his, I knew I wanted to lead the project.
 I want to shine a light on a crisis that many people misunderstand, but I also know how difficult this subject can be.
 Please take care of yourself as you read, and step away if you need to.

-When conversations turn to health in the United States, it’s common to hear grim headlines about prenatal and postnatal care.
-You may hear the alarming claim that the U.S. is one of the most dangerous high-income countries in which to have a baby.
-Yet many people never stop to ask what that actually means.
-It means the United States has the highest infant mortality rate among wealthy nations, according to the American Journal of Managed Care.
+When people talk about health in the United States, we often hear worrying headlines about pregnancy and childbirth.
+You may hear that the U.S. is one of the most dangerous wealthy countries in which to have a baby.
+But what does that really mean?
+It means babies in the United States pass away at higher rates than in other high-income countries, according to the American Journal of Managed Care.

-There are many reasons behind these outcomes: higher rates of chronic illness, limited access to health education, and socioeconomic disparities.
-But one of the most powerful and consistent drivers is the lack of access to specialists — especially OB-GYNs (Obstetrics and Gynecology), who manage reproductive and prenatal care, and Maternal Fetal Medicine providers, who treat high-risk pregnancies — in rural communities.
+There are many reasons behind these outcomes — including chronic health problems, limited access to health education, and economic challenges.
+But one of the biggest issues is the lack of doctors in rural areas.
+Many communities do not have enough OB-GYNs (Obstetrics and Gynecology) to provide prenatal care, or specialists who treat high-risk pregnancies.

 Dr. Teresa Baker, MD, FACOG, and Co-Director of the InfantRisk Center at Texas Tech University Health Sciences Center, spends her days working to fill the gaps created by “maternity deserts” — regions with little or no access to specialists.
 Even from a mid-sized city, she relies on broadband to consult with rural primary-care providers, translate complex medical information into action, and help ensure pregnant patients get appropriate care.